A Step in the Evolution of Human-Machine Relationships

 Have you heard any of these statements (or perhaps more along those lines?) in regard to the effects of powerful generative AI models like ChatGPT?
 Before we gather at the cemetery, let's consider a quote by Florida Scott-Maxwell: "Every seed destroys its container, or else there would be no fruition."

 Libraries used to be small collections of handwritten texts, limited in patronage and often located in private homes.
 The printing press revolutionized that, and then widespread computer use made it much easier to catalogue and find specific books, opening up knowledge and readership to many more people.
 Now we can renew our books, request inter-library loans, and get personalized reading recommendations online, all from home before we make our trip.
-Libraries still exist—they’ve just changed.
+Libraries still exist---they've just changed.

 The point is: the "death" that people so dramatically proclaim is usually not really a death but a transformative turning point, a seed's shell that bursts open to make way for the next stage of growth.